 Cheilectomy is the procedure used to cleanse the osteophytosis around the joint.
 An osteotomy is sometimes necessary to shorten an excessively long metatarsal or to lower an excessively raised metatarsal.

-In more advanced stages (hallux rigidus), arthrodesis, or the fusion of the big toe joint, is the most effective long-term solution.
-A joint implant may be recommended for more active patients who want to regain range of motion in their joint.
-This implant, which imitates the mechanical characteristics of natural cartilage, helps return patients’ toes to normal without compromising their natural mobility.
+In advanced cases of Hallux Rigidus, arthrodesis, or the fusion of the big toe joint, is the most effective and lasting treatment.
+The use of a joint implant may be recommended for more active patients wishing to regain the mobility of their joints.
+This implant, which carries similar mechanical characteristics to natural cartilage, helps restore anatomy without compromising the natural mobility of the toe.